Consulting & Training

 TRAINING

-I deliver talks, workshops and training sessions that help teams communicate accessibility more effectively - combining lived experience, real-world examples and practical guidance that can be applied immediately.
+I deliver talks, workshops and training sessions that help teams communicate with disabled audiences more effectively - combining lived experience, real-world examples and practical guidance that can be applied immediately.

-Topics often include inclusive storytelling, writing about accessibility with clarity, and avoiding common mistakes in disability communication.
+Topics often include inclusive storytelling, authentic representation, working with disabled creators, and avoiding common mistakes in disability narratives.
 Sessions can be delivered as conference talks, team workshops or tailored training, either online or in person.

 CONSULTING